thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 > And don't forget the `"module": "commonjs"` in your **tsconfig.json**.

 The beauty of this component-relative-path solution is that we can (1) easily repackage our components and (2) easily reuse components... all without changing the `@Component` metadata.

+> The [Angular Cli WebPack preview](https://github.com/angular/angular-cli/blob/master/WEBPACK_UPDATE.md) now uses use webpack instead of Broccoli.
+And with WebPack, the Angular Cli defaults to using the component-relative path approach described here. #ftw